apache/sling-site/src/main/jbake/content/documentation/bundles/org-apache-sling-junit-bundles.md

 bundle module, running against a full Sling instance setup in the same Maven module.

 ## org.apache.sling.junit.core: server-side JUnit tests support
 This bundle provides a `JUnitServlet` that runs JUnit tests found in bundles.
+Both JUnit 4 tests and (optionally) JUnit 5 tests (aka Jupiter) are supported.

 <div class="warning">
 Note that the JUnitServlet does not require authentication, so it would allow any client to run tests.
 The servlet can be disabled by configuration if needed, but in general the `/system` path should not be accessible to website visitors anyway.